feathers-plus/docs/source/v1/feathers-hooks-common/index.md

 #### June 2018

 - `discard` and `keep` support records which are `null`.
-- A more convenient signature is used by `alterItems` for async functions.
+- A new, more convenient signature for async functions has been introduced for `alterItems`.